Leviathan1990/O3D-Game-Engine---Asset-tool/README.md

 You can open images, script files via my tool stored in the archive with out any extraction.
 Furthermore, you can export the script files too and use them in your
 - for example- new maps.
+- or update the contents of the *.box archives, especially the Music.box or the Campaigns_Movies.box archives with more content, if you really want to design campaign maps or create more tutorial maps.

-Regarding script files you can read, edit and save them at specific destination.
+- Regarding script files you can read, edit and save them at specific destination.

-More information in the documentation.pdf file.
+More information in the attached documentation.pdf file.

 Installation
 =